 Broad Changes for Ontario’s Construction Act Will Include an Extension to the Lien Filing Period

-Today’s contribution is authored by Ms. Nancy Kennerly, Executive Director at NCS
+Today’s contribution is authored by Ms. Nancy Kennerly

 Broad changes are ahead for Ontario’s Construction Act.
 In today’s we post, we will take a high-level look at some key changes including the extension of the lien & suit filing periods, and prompt pay guidelines.